ministryofjustice/opg-digideps/README.md

 ## Requirements

 You must have Docker installed.

-Once installed click on the cog icon in Docker, select `Experimental Features` and tick both boxes.
+Once installed, if you are on a newer version of macOS, click on the cog icon in Docker, select `Experimental Features` and tick both boxes.
 To complete the setup, locate the Digideps root directory in your terminal and run `make up-app-build` or the equivalent docker command `docker-compose up -d --build --remove-orphans` which can found in the `Makefile`.

 If developing the app then ensure you have [pre-commit](https://pre-commit.com/) installed to take advantage of the pre-commit [hooks](.pre-commit-config.yaml) we've added to the project to make PRs a more consistent and enjoyable